Configuration

 Structure overview

-The top-level keys are either section names (bash, read, write, edit, multi_edit, webfetch) or tool name patterns for everything else (Grep, ToolSearch, "mcp__*__delete_*", …).
+The top-level keys are either section names (bash, read, write, edit, multi_edit, webfetch, redirect, Grep) or generic tool patterns for everything else (ToolSearch, "mcp__*__delete_*", …).
 Bash rules nest under the bash: section keyed by command name.

 For commands that take subcommands (e.g. git, npm), nest rules under the subcommand name.
 For commands without subcommands (e.g. rm, sudo), put rules directly under the command name.